 Important Travel Document Information – Please Read

-In some cases you may be able to ask for an extension of your stay, such as receiving medical treatment.
+In some cases you may be able to ask for an extension of your stay, such as if you are receiving medical treatment.

 If you are in the following categories, you may apply for a UK Standard Visitor Visa:

 - Traveling to the UK for a holiday.

 - Volunteering for up to 30 days with a charity.

 - Passing through the UK to another country.

 - Attending a conference, meeting, training, seminar, or interview in the UK.